LastAncientOne/Stock_Analysis_For_Quant/README.md

 Trump Stock Portfolio

 # List Type of Risks
 #### Description: Risk measures are statistical method to defined the individual stock or together to perform a risk assessment.
+Risk is a measurement of possible portfolio loss and is a risk factors that determine risk exposure.
 :large_blue_diamond:
 Trade Risk
 Position Size Risk
+Systematic risk
 Market Risk
 Margin Risk
 Liquidity Risk
+Idiosyncratic Risk
 Overnight Risk
 Volatility Risk